tymyrddin/purple/source/docs/foundations/disclaimer.md

 it shows.

 They work best in combination.
 A situation that looks like a communication problem through one lens may look like a structural problem through another.
-Both readings may be accurate, and the most useful intervention may address both simultaneously.
+Both readings may be accurate, and the most useful intervention addresses both simultaneously.

 They reward scepticism.
 If a framework seems to explain everything too neatly, the neatness is probably wrong.